 • Drinking contaminated water.

 • Eating contaminated raw vegetables and fruits.

 • Unprotected oral-anal sexual contact.
-Entamoeba histolytica exists in contaminated food and drinks in two forms:- Trophozoites or infective cysts.
-Trophozoites does not cause much harm as they usually dies in the stomach due to its acidity.
+Entamoeba histolytica exists in contaminated food and drinks in two forms: – Trophozoites or infective cysts.
+Trophozoites do not cause much harm as they usually die in the stomach due to its acidity.
 Cysts are resistant to the acidic contents of the stomach.
 When the cysts reach the intestine, individual amoebae are released from the cysts and causes infection.

 • Suppressed immune system

 • Young or old age • Pregnancy Amoebic Dysentery Signs and Symptoms